-(a) Audited by RSM Aryanto Amir Jusuf & Mawar (RSM AAJ Associates), member firm of RSM International of which RSM Chio Lim in Singapore is a member.
+- (a) Audited by RSM Aryanto Amir Jusuf & Mawar (RSM AAJ Associates), member firm of RSM International of which RSM Chio Lim LLP in Singapore is a member. - (b) Audited by RSM Chio Lim LLP in Singapore.

 The redeemable preference shares are redeemable at the option of the subsidiaries.